 Hyperthyroidism can mimic other health problems, which may make it difficult for your doctor to diagnose.
 It can also cause a wide variety of signs and symptoms, including:

 Older adults are more likely to have either no signs or symptoms or subtle ones, such as an increased heart rate, heat intolerance and a tendency to become tired during ordinary activities.
 Medications called beta blockers, which are used to treat high blood pressure and other conditions, can mask many of the signs of hyperthyroidism.

 When to see a doctor

-If you've been treated for hyperthyroidism or currently are being treated, see your doctor regularly so that he or she can monitor your condition.
+If you've been treated for hyperthyroidism or currently are being treated, see your doctor regularly as advised so that he or she can monitor your condition.

 A number of conditions, including Graves' disease, toxic adenoma, Plummer's disease (toxic multinodular goiter) and thyroiditis, can cause hyperthyroidism.

 Your thyroid is a butterfly-shaped gland situated at the base of your neck, just below your Adam's apple.
 Although it weighs less than an ounce, the thyroid gland has an enormous impact on your health.
 Every aspect of your metabolism is regulated by thyroid hormones.

 Your thyroid gland produces two main hormones, thyroxine (T-4) and triiodothyronine (T-3), that influence every cell in your body.
 They maintain the rate at which your body uses fats and carbohydrates, help control your body temperature, influence your heart rate, and help regulate the production of protein.
 Your thyroid also produces calcitonin, a hormone that helps regulate the amount of calcium in your blood.